On the balanced truncation error bound and sign parameters from arrowhead realizations: Abstract

 \section{Abstract}

-Balanced truncation model reduction for linear dynamical systems yields a reduced-order model that satisfies a well-known error bound involving the system's Hankel singular values.
-We show that this bound holds with equality for single-input, single-output systems that exhibit a generalized state-space symmetry in the truncated part of the model.
-This result extends to singular perturbation balancing.
-The sign parameters associated with the Hankel singular values are the fundamental ingredients in revealing the underlying symmetry structure.
-We prove an additional result showing how to determine these sign parameters for a class of systems having arrowhead realizations.
-We describe how these systems arise naturally in certain applications of network modeling, and illustrate these results with one such example that motivated our study.
+{Balanced truncation and singular perturbation approximation for linear dynamical systems yield reduced-order models that satisfy a well-known error bound involving the Hankel singular values.
+We show that this bound holds with equality for single-input, single-output systems, if the sign parameters corresponding to the truncated Hankel singular values are all equal.
+These signs are determined by a generalized state-space symmetry property of the corresponding linear model.
+For a special class of systems having arrowhead realizations, the signs can be determined directly from the off-diagonal entries of the corresponding arrowhead matrix.
+We describe how such arrowhead systems arise naturally in certain applications of network modeling, and illustrate these results with a power system model that motivated this study. } \novelty{}